tdou25/RCOS_Thomas_LEGUP_Journal/README.md

 The Rensselaer Center for Open Source (RCOS) is an organization based out of Rensselaer Polytechnic Institute (RPI) committed to advancing the cause of open source by creating an environment where new open source projects can find collaborators and thrive.
 Students (such as myself) may take RCOS as a course, where they join an existing project (or create their own) and are graded on the quality of their contributions.

 LEGUP is one such project.
 LEGUP (or Logic Engine for Grid-Using Puzzles) is the brain child of Dr. Bram van Heuveln, a professor of Cognitive Science here at RPI.
-LEGUP is a study tool for students in formal logic courses and is designed to introduce the notion and strengthen students' grasps of formal proofs, using grid-based puzzles as a medium.
+LEGUP is a study tool for students in formal logic courses and is designed to introduce the notion of formal proofs and strengthen students' grasps of formal proofs, using grid-based puzzles as a medium.

 Learn more here: https://homepages.hass.rpi.edu/heuveb/Research/GL/index.html